-- a) Tyres registered at previous Events or official test days may also be used. - b) During the first hour of the first official test unregistered dry-weather tyres, which have been provided by the designated tyre supplier on any other occasion, may also be used. - c) An alternative set of wet-weather tyres may be used if they were provided by the designated tyre supplier on any other occasion.
+- a) Tyres registered at previous Events or official test days may also be used, with the exception of wet-weather tyres allocated to the car concerned at the Event proceeding the testing. - b) During the first hour of the first official one-day test in which a competitor takes part during the current season, unregistered dry-weather tyres, which have been provided by the designated tyre supplier on any other occasion, may also be used. - c) Alternative sets of wet-weather tyres may be used if they were provided by the designated tyre supplier on any other occasion.